-A chic, modern hotel in the heart of Amsterdam, NH Grand Hotel Krasnapolsky offers spacious rooms and a Michelin-starred restaurant right on Dam Square.
-You’ll be steps away from many shopping and dining options, as well as a short walk from the city’s highlights.
+A chic, modern hotel in the heart of Amsterdam, NH Collection Amsterdam Grand Hotel Krasnapolsky offers spacious rooms and a Michelin-starred restaurant right on Dam Square.
+You’re steps away from many shopping and dining options, as well as a short walk from the city’s highlights.

 The Pillows Anna van den Vondel is a small, intimate hotel that combines personal service with contemporary style.
 You can enjoy food and drink at any time of day in the lobby and restaurant area, called The Living, which has the feel of a luxe Amsterdam townhouse.

 Experiences while staying here